kaipai-ren/DeePEST-OS/README.md

 ## Demo

-The Demo folder contains Jupyter notebook example scripts for machine learning potential model training and inference (transition state search).
+The Demo folder contains Jupyter notebook example scripts for machine learning potential model training and inference (transition state optimizations).

 - [ts_and_irc](./examples/ts_and_irc): example for transition state optimizations and IRC calculations.
 - [model_training](./examples/model_training): example for training a MACE model.

 ## Instructions for use

-After configuring the necessary virtual environment, run the demo script as follows:
+After configuring the necessary virtual environment, run the demo scripts as follows:

 1. `conda activate deepest_os`
 2. `cd ~/path where the example notebook is located/`